About Gynecologic Cancer and Pelvic Pain

 What can I do about pelvic pain?

-The first step is to talk with your doctor about the pain.
-We have specialized treatment to alleviate your symptoms.
-Treatment for each person may be different, based on your symptoms.
+The first step is to talk with your provider about the pain.
+There are a variety of treatments that can be used to manage your symptoms.
+Treatment for each person may be different, based on your symptoms and what is causing your pain.
 Your treatment may include: